kehantan/labbook/docs/protease_assay/protease_activity.rst

 We need to know:

-* the volume of protease stock needed to serial dilute into different concentrations and
+* the volume of protease stock needed to serial dilute into different concentrations
-* the volume of MCA solution to add to each well (final volume of each well is 40 uL for 384 well plate)
+* the volume of substrate to add to each well

-**Requires**
+**Materials**

 * Stock buffer (Tris-HCl, pH 8.5, 1M)
 * Purified protease with known concentrations
 * MCA substrate stock solution (10 mM)
 * 384 well black plate
+* Micropipette
+* Micropipette tips

 **Procedure**